annashipman/mac_setup/README.md

 To get it to the clipboard: `cat ~/.ssh/id_rsa.pub | pbcopy`.

 3. Check whether Firefox and Chrome are installed.
-If they are not, then add them back in (See [the commit where they were removed for futher info](https://github.com/annashipman/mac_setup/commit/2debeb7)
+If they are not, then add them back in (See [the commit where they were removed for futher info](https://github.com/annashipman/mac_setup/commit/2debeb7))

+4. Check whether you want full disk encryption (probably yes for own computer, no for shared computer, see [this commit](https://github.com/annashipman/mac_setup/commit/3e3edf3))

-4. Run suited initial set-up.
-(This will also check out the `mac_setup` repo.
+5. Run suited initial set-up.
+(This will also check out the `mac_setup` repo.)

 ```bash
 curl -O https://raw.githubusercontent.com/norm/suited/master/suited.sh